stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/integration-config.md

       role: customer-reader
     project:
       workload-monitoring: 'true'
+    sandbox:
+        stakater.com/kind: sandbox
 ```

+If we want to add default labels/annotations to sandbox projects of tenants than we just simply add them in `openshift.labels`/`openshift.annotations` respectively.

 Whenever a project is made it will have the labels and annotations as mentioned above.